limbernie/limbernie.github.io/_posts/2018-06-03-gemini-inc-v2-walkthrough.md

   creditlink: https://pixabay.com/en/tiger-predator-pair-fur-beautiful-2979932/
 ---

-This post documents the complete walkthrough of Gemini Inc: v2, a boot2root [VM][1] created by [9emin1][2].
+This post documents the complete walkthrough of Gemini Inc: v2, a boot2root [VM][1] created by [9emin1][2], and hosted at [VulnHub][3].
 If you are uncomfortable with spoilers, please stop reading now.
 {: .notice}

 <!--more-->